-Coat the bottom of a large sauté pan and set heat to medium/high.
+Coat the bottom of a large sauté pan with oil, and set heat to medium/high.

 Add the onion and cook until translucent, stirring occasionally.
 Add the garlic and cook until fragrant.

 Add the ground beef, breaking it up as much as possible.
 Cook until the meat is starting to stick to the pan.
-While the meat is cooking add the allspice, salt, and pepper.
-Taste the meat at this point to make sure it is well seasoned.
+While the meat is cooking, add the allspice, salt, and pepper.
+Taste the meat to make sure it is well seasoned.
 Adjust salt/pepper/allspice as needed.